Have you ever heard that WordPress usually sets certain cookies automatically, and plugins may do the same?

 Particularly a simple WordPress plugin from Germany to add a GDPR cookie banner.
 The extension has countless templates and content blockers to load YouTube embeds only after confirmation, for example.
 The ideal solution if you don’t want to worry about the issue unnecessarily.

-Published by a lawyer and a developer, GDPR Pixelmate is a real no-brainer.
-With just a few clicks, you’ve created your own cookie banner within WordPress and customized it to your site.
-If that’s not enough, there are many more advanced features waiting for you to use on your WordPress site.
+Extensive WordPress Cookie Plugin available as Free and Pro versions.
+With a few clicks, you have created your GDPR Banner within WordPress and customized it to your site.
+If that’s not enough, there are many more advanced features waiting for you to use on your WordPress website.
+Additionally, translated into all major languages.

 1. Real Cookie Banner